CryonicEngine/AssetRegistry/README.md

 ]
 ```

-## Adding New Assets<br/>
+## Adding New Assets
-Create a GitHub repository for the new asset.
+Create a GitHub repository for the new asset.<br/>
 Add a asset_manifest.json file in the asset repository containing information such as version, description, supported versions, etc.
 Update asset_registry.json in this repository to include the new asset with its name, repository URL, and manifest URL.
 Submit a pull request if you’re a contributor, or contact the repository owner for inclusion.